svrc/tkgi-enable-ipv6/README.md

 3. Copy or clone this repository onto this BOSH CLI workstation and create+upload the BOSH release to the director

 ```
-git clone https://github.com/svrc-pivotal/pks-cluster-override-release && cd pks-cluster-override-release
+git clone https://github.com/svrc/tkgi-worker-cloud-properties && cd tkgi-worker-cloud-properties
 bosh create-release --force
-bosh upload-release ./dev_releases/cluster-override/cluster-override-0+dev.1.yml
+bosh upload-release ./dev_releases/tkgi-worker-cloud-properties/tkgi-worker-cloud-properites-0+dev.1.yml

 ```
 4. Configure the addon from this repo
 ```
-bosh -n update-config --name=pks-cluster-override --type=runtime ./addon.yml
+bosh -n update-config --name=tkgi-worker-cloud-properties --type=runtime ./addon.yml
 ```
-5. Update your PKS clusters via the PKS CLI and/or Ops Manager "Apply Pending Changes" button with the PKS upgrade errand enabled.
+5. Update your TKGI clusters via the TKGI CLI and/or Ops Manager "Apply Pending Changes" button with the TKGI upgrade errand enabled.
 This addon will automatically be installed on all worker nodes with the default manifest `pks-dpw-manifest.yml`